Ibrahim-Kiani/USDPKR-Exchange-Rate_Equity-Risk-Platform/README.md

 # KSE-100 & USD/PKR Forecasting Pipeline

 A modular data pipeline and machine learning system for forecasting the KSE-100 index and the USD/PKR exchange rate using macroeconomic indicators.
-The project leverages Apache Airflow for orchestration, supports robust feature engineering, and outputs results for visualization in PowerBI.
+The project leverages Apache Airflow for orchestration, supports robust feature engineering, and outputs results for visualization in Streamlit.

 ---